 Peers from public school and high school love my books and buy them.
 This gives me joy.

-If you could have a conversation with one of your characters, who would it be, and what would you ask them?
-What do you think they would say in response?
+If you could have a conversation with one of your characters, who would it be, and what would you ask?

 It would be Sarah Juliet, from Missed Deadline, and I was wondering where her strength came from.
 She had both a legal battle and a family law situation and she stayed strong for the most part.

-What was the most profound or life-changing experience or realization you had while writing this book, and how did it shape your perspective on the world or your own life?
+What was the most profound or life changing experience or realization you had while writing this book?

 Resilience is a theme in all my books, but in this one, I gave Sarah a really hard time and you’d have to read the book to see if she succeeded.